 Perrin and Woods latest thinking (as of January 2019) is here.

 Internet lawyer Graham Smith has published two excellent blogs commenting on the 'duty of care' concept.
-In his first "Take care with that social media duty of care" he points out that there is no duty on the occupier of a physical space (such as a pub) to prevent visitors making incorrect statements to each other, nor is such an occupier under any duty to draw attention to obvious risks.
+In his first "Take care with that social media duty of care" he pointed out that there is no duty on the occupier of a physical space (such as a pub) to prevent visitors making incorrect statements to each other, nor is such an occupier under any duty to draw attention to obvious risks.
 On the other hand, night club owners have a duty (and employ security staff who might search customers) to reduce violence and drug taking.
 So he agrees that the duty of care will vary with the circumstances including the type of harm and the persons at risk.

 Graham Smith's second blog "A Lord Chamberlain for the internet?
-Thanks, but no thanks" is very strongly opposed to asking a state entity such as a regulator to police the boundaries within which a social media platform might operate.
+Thanks, but no thanks" was strongly opposed to asking a state entity such as a regulator to police the boundaries within which a social media platform might operate.
 He hates the apparently attractive idea of "a powerful regulator, operating flexibly within broadly stated policy goals".
 Such regulators are fine when asked to control the economic power of huge monopolies and oligopolies but "discretion, nimbleness and are vices, not virtues where rules governing speech are concerned" - especially when such discretion is given to a "rule-maker, judge and enforcer all rolled into one".

 Doteveryone is leading some interesting thinking about the fast developing relationship between society and the internet.
 Their paper, Regulating for Responsible Technology, suggested the creation of a new body or bodies which would